jakzo/aoc/README.md

 npm i -g @jakzo/aoc
 ```

-Then a few minutes before the challenge starts, run it with:
+Then a few minutes before the challenge starts, open two terminals and run this in both:

 ```sh
 aoc